hcientist/OnlinePythonTutor/unsupported-features.md

 Python Tutor is maintained by one volunteer in my spare time, so I am unable to respond to most bug reports and feature requests.
 Your issue is likely listed on this page.
 If you're sure that it's *not* listed here, [email me](http://pgbovine.net/email-policy.htm) and use the "Generate permanent link" button to include a URL of your code.

 - **If you don't receive a reply, assume that your issue will NOT be addressed** since it's listed here.
 Please do not email me repeatedly.
 I get too many emails to be able to respond to all of them.
-- I cannot provide technical support for users who want to install Python Tutor locally on their own computers or host it on their own servers.
+- I can't provide technical support for users who want to install Python Tutor locally on their own computers or host it on their own servers.
-- I also cannot provide support for Python Tutor code that's embedded within other people's websites, such as class websites or online tutorials.
+- I can't provide support for Python Tutor code that's embedded within other people's websites, such as class websites or online tutorials.
 Contact the people in charge of those websites for help.

 ---
-# Unsupported features
+## Unsupported features

 [Python Tutor](http://pythontutor.com/) currently does *not* support the following programming language features.
 Some of these features will eventually be supported, but others probably won't, due to implementation challenges and other priorities.